segmentio/segment-docs/src/unify/identity-resolution/space-setup.md

 ## Step three: Set up a connection policy

 If you haven't already, Segment highly recommends labeling all your sources with *Dev* or *Prod* [environments](/docs/segment-app/iam/labels/).
-Once your sources have been labeled, visit the **Connection Policy** page by navigating to **Unify > Unify Settings > Space Management**.
+Once your sources have been labeled, visit the **Connection Policy** page by navigating to **Unify > Unify settings > Space management**.
 Here, you can enforce that only sources labeled *Dev* can be connected to your *Dev* Unify instance.

 [](images/connection-policy.png)